Purling/Penpal-App/Report.md

 **Application Use Cases and or Examples**

-Target Users: Students or amateur learners of a new language.
+Target Users: Students or amateur learners of a new language, in addition to linguists and polyglots.

 A use case of this application is in the case of two students wanting to practice a language taught in school.